To the Sound of the Mambo

-To the Sound of the Mambo (Spanish: Al son del mambo) is a 1950 Mexican musical film directed by Chano Urueta and starring Amalia Aguilar, Adalberto Martínez and Rita Montaner.
+To the Sound of the Mambo (Spanish: Al son del mambo) is a 1950 Mexican musical film directed by Chano Urueta and starring Adalberto Martínez «Resortes», Amalia Aguilar and Rita Montaner.
 The film's sets were designed by the art director Ramón Rodríguez Granada.
 It was shot at the Churubusco Studios in Mexico City and on location in Havana.
 It was produced as a Rumberas film, a genre popular during the Golden Age of Mexican Cinema.

 Plot

 Don Chonito Godinez (Adalberto Martínez), the wealthy owner of a business of Mexican enchiladas, flees Mexico to escape to the modern life and tries to find comfort in Havana.
 Don Chonito is convinced by a restoring called Maria La O (Amparo Arozamena) for days at a resort in the country.
 There, he coincides with his sister (Esther Luquín), a depressed American woman (Joan Page), a composer (Roberto Romagna) and two detectives (Joaquín García "Borolas" and Mario Garcia "Harapos"), which should give him some very important information.
 Under the administration of the Cuban singer Rita Montaner, and with songs and dances provided by her daughter Reyna (Amalia Aguilar), the estate which houses the complex, is a kind of cabaret that works all day.
 So the owners and all his friends (including the "King of Mambo" Damaso Perez Prado with full orchestra), Don Chonito decide to enjoy himself, doing nothing.